 After social entrepreneur Charlie Coltman lost his best friend to pancreatic cancer in 2013, he realized that helping cancer patients and survivors was his calling.
 From what he witnessed, there was a huge problem in how patients and caregivers communicated with family, friends and their care teams.
 He was committed to creating a solution.

 Five years of exhaustive research...
 Meetings with hundreds of cancer thought leaders...
-Three rounds of major technology development revealed a link between these cancer communication gaps and quality of life issues.
-Just as important, Charlie and team discovered there was a huge missing component of cancer care: the voice of patients, survivors and caregivers.
+Three rounds of major technology development revealed a link between these cancer communication gaps and Quality of Life issues.
+Just as important, Charlie and team discovered there was a huge missing component of cancer care: the voice of patients, survivors and caregivers and the data that they can collect themselves to drive and potentially improve their own care.

 Enter the CancerLife App.
 The first cancer care platform designed to improve Quality of Life.
-Our platform is now under clinical trial with John Wayne Cancer Institute.
+Our platform is now engaged in a Quality of Life clinical trial with John Wayne Cancer Institute.

 Charlie's vision is getting closer to becoming reality.
 Someday soon, CancerLife will be the largest, unified cancer platform for patients, survivors and caregivers around the world: The wisdom of the cancer crowd will change lives in ways never imagined before.